 Ironically enough, if new privacy regulations ultimately brought on by the recession -- in addition to those enacted already in Nevada and coming in May in Massachusetts -- are put in place, that may bring on a new spend cycle for security in the next 18-24 months.

 In the meantime, you aren't waving the white flag.
-Seventy percent of the 800 security professionals who responded to a question about budgets in Information Security's Priorities 2009 survey said security budgets would stay flat (28 percent) or increase anywhere up to 25 percent (see chart, below).
+Seventy percent of the 800 security professionals who responded to a question about budgets in Information Security's Priorities 2009 survey said security budgets would stay flat (28 percent) or increase anywhere up to 25 percent (see chart, above).
 Rather than upgrade infrastructure and software at regular intervals, companies are taking a second look at the security tools they have implemented and taxing those to their limits.
 More emphasis on awareness training is another strategy companies say they'll use in '09 to contain costs.

 "I'm heartened by the fact that security is not taking a hit.
 People are saying just because things are difficult in the market, we're not going to let our guard down, because it's going to cost us more in the long run," says Howard Schmidt, president and CEO of the Information Security Forum, and former White House cybersecurity czar. "[Hackers] anticipate security pros are distracted doing other things and anticipating that this is the time to strike when people are not focusing on security.
 But everybody who has been in this business a while says this is the time to strengthen resources."

 James Routh, chief information security officer for The Depository Trust and Clearing Corporation (DTCC), says there are innovative ways to use the technology and people you have in-house to keep costs in check.
 The DTCC has done so by implementing security controls early in the software development lifecycle, employing security assessments for service providers, purchasing automation tools for knowledge management, using network monitoring tools to keep an eye on inbound and outbound traffic, and finally, outsourcing some day-to-day security functions.